 Addressing this complex contemporary issue, this paper analyses how the management of water has been shaped by both infrastructure and institutional landscapes, and whether it is fit for purpose in the context of climate vulnerability.
 A focus on current day crises represents an important conceptual and methodological shift away from framing climate vulnerability as a condition of the future.
 Indeed, case studies of current crisis and failure provide important insights into the vulnerability of the complex water systems upon which contemporary urbanisation depends, revealing much of how institutions and political processes operate [23].
 Focusing on how key actors navigate emerging uncertainties and risk illustrates how these shape vulnerabilities or capacities to adapt.
 Such an investigation also provides insights into sectoral adaptive capacity and the ways in which individual actors and organisations operate in contested institutional landscapes.

 This approach builds on a body of work that characterises urban systems as constituting the interplay of actors, institutions and physical infrastructure.
 From this perspective the interaction of agency, institutions and physical infrastructure are key determinants of vulnerability [23,24,25].
-Moreover, it is an approach that provides an alternative to the ‘predict and act’ approaches to assessing climate vulnerability that depend on climate projections of the future.
+Moreover, focusing on current crises as they unfold provides an alternative to the ‘predict and act’ approaches to assessing climate vulnerability that depend on climate projections of the future.
 Drawing on the lived experience of recent crises highlights how different actors understand, interpret, anticipate and respond to the types of shocks that are expected to arise with greater intensity and frequency as the climate changes.
 In focusing on historical and current events, attention is directed towards emerging critical thresholds, and the degree of climate variability that is likely to precipitate critical failures and crisis.

 2. Theoretical Framework to Urban Climate Vulnerability and Adaptation: Reconciling Agency and Complexity